ClickHouse/ClickHouse/docs/en/engines/table-engines/mergetree-family/mergetree.md

 If there are different kinds of disks available in the system, `moving_from_ssd_to_hdd` policy can be used instead.
 The volume `hot` consists of an SSD disk (`fast_ssd`), and the maximum size of a part that can be stored on this volume is 1GB.
 All the parts with the size larger than 1GB will be stored directly on the `cold` volume, which contains an HDD disk `disk1`.
 Also, once the disk `fast_ssd` gets filled by more than 80%, data will be transferred to the `disk1` by a background process.

-The order of volume enumeration within a storage policy is important.
+The order of volume enumeration within a storage policy is important in case at least one of the volumes listed has no explicit `volume_priority` parameter.
 Once a volume is overfilled, data are moved to the next one.
 The order of disk enumeration is important as well because data are stored on them in turns.

 When creating a table, one can apply one of the configured storage policies to it: